Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Conclusion

 \section{Conclusion}

-In this work, we proposed a deep-learning model T2F for reconstructing flow fields from sparse, localized trajectories of actively navigating Lagrangian agents.
-The model adopts an encoder-decoder architecture, where a ViT encoder captures both local and long-range temporal dependencies in agent motion, and a CNN decoder reconstructs the corresponding spatial flow structures.
+In this work, we proposed a deep-learning model, T2F, for reconstructing flow fields from sparse, localised trajectories of actively navigating Lagrangian agents.
+The model adopts an encoder--decoder architecture, where a ViT encoder captures both local and long-range temporal dependencies in agent motion, and a CNN decoder reconstructs the corresponding spatial flow structures.
 This design enables the extraction of rich spatiotemporal representations from limited Lagrangian input.
 To enhance physical fidelity, we further developed a physics-informed variant, the T2F+PINN model, by augmenting the data-driven loss with equation residuals derived from the governing physical laws.
 This integration of physics-based knowledge into the training process promotes reconstructions that are not only data-consistent but also dynamically coherent.

-We first validated the model using the laminar cylinder wake flow as a proof-of-concept test.
+We first validated the model using a laminar cylinder wake flow as a proof-of-concept test.
 The T2F model demonstrated high accuracy in reconstructing the velocity field, while the T2F+PINN model significantly improved the reconstruction of vorticity.
-The T2F model outperformed in estimating primitive variables due to its purely data-driven optimization, whereas the T2F+PINN model achieved greater accuracy in reconstructing gradient-based quantities by incorporating physical constraints.
+The T2F model outperformed the T2F+PINN model in estimating primitive variables due to its purely data-driven optimisation, whereas the T2F+PINN model achieved greater accuracy in reconstructing gradient-based quantities by incorporating physical constraints.
 Under varying levels of input noise, the T2F+PINN model exhibited enhanced robustness, showing markedly lower error growth in vorticity reconstructions even under strong input perturbations.